lwasser/lwasser.github.io/_pages/home.md

     url:
     btn_label: "Create a blog on this?
 I could link to the blog i wrote on the pyos website too for now"

-feature_row_edsc:
-  - image_path: images/vincent-guth-Sdc35GnHgvI-unsplash.jpg
-    title: "Earth and Environmental Data Science Corps"
-    excerpt: "I had an NSF proposal funded that built capacity to teach and to learn earth and environmental data science skill at tribal and hispanic serving institutions.
-The core of the program included a summer program where we provided training to faculty and students in open, reproducible earth and environmental data science skills.
-The program also provided mentorship to students and training for faculty to support them added data intensive curriculum into their courses."
-    url: ""
-    btn_label: "<i class='fas fa-angle-right'></i> Blog coming soon..."
-    btn_class: "btn--inverse"
-feature_row_open_education:
-  - image_path: images/open-education-landing.png
-    alt: "customizable"
-    title: "Open Education Resources: earthdatascience.org"
-    excerpt: "Everyone should have access to in-demand data science skills.
-Publishing curated sets of lessons and courses online allows those who may not have access otherwise to training materials.
-I build and then published my courses and lessons on the earthdatascience.org website."
-    url: "/open-education-earth-data-science/"
-    btn_label: "<i class='fas fa-angle-right'></i> Blog coming soon..."

 feature_row_eda_graduate_program:
   - image_path: images/earth-data-analytics-professional-certificate.png